 When it comes to online casino games, it really feels like everything has already been done.
 After all, pretty much every classic and imaginable variation of land-based casino games have been brought to the cyber world, which doesn’t leave much room for creativity.
 However, there is one frontier that has yet to be reached in regard to online casino games – betting on video games.
 Slots games remain - by and large - the most popular casino games in the world.
-Traditional casinos and online casinos alike showcase slots as their premier attractions.
-Games like The Amazing Spiderman, The Incredible Hulk, the Fantastic 4 and Bejeweled reign supreme.
+Traditional casinos and online casinos alike showcase slots as their premier attractions such as Bejeweled reign supreme.

 Most people haven’t heard of Nevada-based 3G Studios, but they are well aware of some of the products that 3G has developed such as “Rock Band” and “Call of Duty.”
 These video games have become two of the most popular franchises in history and have sold millions of copies worldwide.

 Relating this to our current discussion about online casino games, 3G Studios is lobbying the American state of Nevada to legalize real money video gaming.
 Previously this would have seemed like a harebrained idea which was doomed to fail.
 However, the concept is much more realistic now that Nevada has approved legal online poker and issued licenses.